Reverse a Linked List

 Time and space complexity analysis

-Reversing linked list using recursion: Decrease and conquer approach
+Reversing linked list using recursion

 Solution idea and steps

-We recursively reverse the remaining linked list of size n - 1 by calling the same function with head->next as input parameter.
-This function will return head pointer of the reversed list of size n - 1 i.e. restListHead = reverseLinkedList (head->next).
+Suppose the length of the linked list is n.
+Now we divide the linked list into two parts: The head node and the remaining linked list of size n - 1 (smaller sub-problem).
+We recursively reverse the remaining linked list of size n - 1 by calling the same function with head->next as an input parameter.
+Now this will return the head pointer of the reversed list of size n - 1 i.e. restListHead = reverseLinkedList (head->next).

 Base case: if (head == NULL || head->next == NULL), return NULL.